 Not used as a home.
 If you use a dwelling unit for personal purposes, but not as a home, report all the rental income in your income.
-Since you used the dwelling unit for personal purposes, you must divide your expenses between the rental use and the personal use as described earlier in this chapter under Dividing Expenses.
-The expenses for personal use are not deductible as rental expenses.
+Because you used the dwelling unit for personal purposes, you must divide your expenses between the rental use and the personal use as described earlier in this chapter under Dividing Expenses.
+The expenses for personal use aren’t deductible as rental expenses.

 Your deductible rental expenses can be more than your gross rental income; however, see Limits on Rental Losses in chapter 3.

 Used as a home but rented less than 15 days.
-If you use a dwelling unit as a home and you rent it less than 15 days during the year, its primary function isn’t considered to be rental and it shouldn’t be reported on Schedule E (Form 1040 or 1040-SR).
+If you use a dwelling unit as a home and you rent it less than 15 days during the year, its primary function isn’t considered to be rental and it shouldn’t be reported on Schedule E (Form 1040).
 You aren’t required to report the rental income and rental expenses from this activity.
-The expenses, including mortgage interest, property taxes, and any qualified casualty loss will be reported as normally allowed on Schedule A (Form 1040 or 1040-SR).
-See the Instructions for Schedule A for more information on deducting these expenses..
+Any expenses related to the home, such as mortgage interest, property taxes, and any qualified casualty loss, will be reported as normally allowed on Schedule A (Form 1040).
+See the Instructions for Schedule A for more information on deducting these expenses.

 Used as a home and rented 15 days or more.
 If you use a dwelling unit as a home and rent it 15 days or more during the year, include all your rental income in your income.
 Since you used the dwelling unit for personal purposes, you must divide your expenses between the rental use and the personal use as described earlier in this chapter under Dividing Expenses.
 The expenses for personal use aren’t deductible as rental expenses.